The Oklahoma City Thunder finally did something impressive, storming back from as many as 17 down to beat the Utah Jazz 100-94 on Tuesday evening.

 Get to the line: A+

 Oklahoma City attempted 26 attempts on Tuesday night.
 It’s the most free throws in a victory since Oklahoma City beat the Warriors in what feels like forever ago.
 Oklahoma City went 18-of-26 from the line.
 Which leaves a lot to be considered in terms of making their shots.
 That’s for another time.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!